ptonso/codons/README.md

 this was the final project of a discipline class in introduction to computer science.

-in this plot we can see how the codons cluster over a reduced dimensionality space.
+in this plot we can see the codons clusters over a reduced dimensional space (PCA).
 Noticed the purple cluster, they are specially distinct from the rest.

 <img src="reports/3d_pca_cluster.png" alt="3D PCA Cluster" width="500"/>